elixir-ecto/ecto/README.md

 post.comments.to_list #=> [Comment.Entity[...], Comment.Entity[...]]
 ```

 Notice we used the `assoc` helper to associate the returned posts and comments while assembling the query results.

-In many cases, developers simply want to get all posts with all associated comments.
+It is easy to see above though that a developer simply wants to get all comments associated to each post.
+There is no filtering based on the underlying comment.
 For such, Ecto support preloads:

 ```elixir
 posts = Repo.all(from p in Post, preload: [:comments]) hd(posts).comments.to_list #=> [Comment.Entity[...], Comment.Entity[...]]
 ```

-When preloading, differently from `join`, Ecto does a separate query to retrieve all comments associated with the returned posts.
+When preloading, Ecto first fetches all posts and then Ecto does a separate query to retrieve all comments associated with the returned posts.

 Notice that Ecto does not lazy load associations.
 While lazily loading associations may sound convenient at first, in the long run it becomes a source of confusion and performance issues.
 That said, if you call `to_list` in an association that is not currently loaded, Ecto will raise an error: